asaaki/elixir-docker-image-packager/README.md

 If everything went well, your release should be up and running now.

-_(You might need to stop the container with `docker stop ...`, since the Erlang VM within the container doesn't like to react on Ctrl+C via docker at all.)_

 ## How it works

 The whole build/packaging process happens in Docker containers.